Pylons/pyramid/docs/narr/resources.rst

 Resources
 =========

 A :term:`resource` is an object that represents a "place" in a tree related to your application.
 Every :app:`Pyramid` application has at least one resource object: the :term:`root` resource.
 Even if you don't define a root resource manually, a default one is created for you.
 The root resource is the root of a :term:`resource tree`.
 A resource tree is a set of nested dictionary-like objects which you can use to represent your website's structure.

-In an application which uses :term:`traversal` to map URLs to code, the resource tree structure is used heavily to map a URL to a :term:`view callable`.  :app:`Pyramid` will walk "up" the resource tree by traversing through the nested dictionary structure of the tree when :term:`traversal` is used in order to find a :term:`context` resource.
+In an application which uses :term:`traversal` to map URLs to code, the resource tree structure is used heavily to map each URL to a :term:`view callable`.
+When :term:`traversal` is used, :app:`Pyramid` will walk through the resource tree by traversing through its nested dictionary structure in order to find a :term:`context` resource.
 Once a context resource is found, the context resource and data in the request will be used to find a :term:`view callable`.

 In an application which uses :term:`URL dispatch`, the resource tree is only used indirectly, and is often "invisible" to the developer.
 In URL dispatch